Also known as:Serum Urate; UA

 What is being tested?

-The accumulation of too much uric acid is due to either increased production, decreased elimination, or a combination of both.
-Elevated levels of uric acid can occur when there is an increase in cell death, as seen with some cancer therapies or, rarely, as an inherited tendency to overproduce uric acid.
+The build-up of too much uric acid in the body can be due to producing too much, not eliminating enough, or a combination of both.
+Elevated levels of uric acid can occur when there is an increase in cell death, as seen with some cancer therapies or, rarely, as an inherited tendency to produce too much uric acid.
 Decreased elimination of uric acid is often a result of impaired kidney function due to kidney disease.

 How is the sample collected for testing?